isomerpages/moe-hougangpri/_about-hgp/Our Identity.md

 </tbody>
 </table>
 <h4><strong>School Song</strong></h4>
 <p>Here in Hougang Primary.
-We work and play together.<br>With perserverance and joy.
+We work and play together.<br>With perseverance and joy.
 In our hearts we will treasure.</p>
 <p>Chorus:<br>River of life.
 Flowing in our hearts.<br>River of life.
 With a passion to learn.<br>Have a vision to share.
 We make our mission to care.</p>
 <p>Here in Hougang Primary.
 We excel with character.<br>To bring her honour and glory.
 And champion her cause with valour.</p>